 The membranes lining the nose (nasal mucosa) for color (whether they are red or pale), swelling, color and nature of the discharge, and (particularly in children) whether there is any foreign object

-Doctors also tap their finger over the sinuses to look for tenderness.
+Doctors may also tap their finger over the sinuses to check for tenderness.

-Testing is generally not needed for acute nasal symptoms unless severe sinusitis is suspected in a person with diabetes or a weakened immune system or for those with symptoms that do not resolve with treatment.
-These people usually should have a computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT) scan.
+Testing is usually not needed for nasal symptoms unless severe sinusitis is suspected in a person with diabetes or a weakened immune system or with symptoms that do not resolve after treatment.
+In such cases, computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) is usually done.

 Treatment of Nasal Congestion and Discharge